-At the end of 2022 the Board consisted of 10 members, a majority (8) being independent non-executive directors ("INED") with 2 executive directors ("ED").
+At the end of 2023 the Board consisted of 10 members, of which a majority (7) are independent non-executive directors ("INED") with 2 executive directors ("ED") and 1 non-executive directors ("NED").
 Vhi Insurance considers the independence of a majority of its Board members to be a key feature to good corporate governance.
-All non-executive directors are deemed independent directors who can exercise sound judgement and decision making, independent of the views of management, political interests or outside interests.
+All independent non-executive directors, can exercise sound judgement and decision making, independent of the views of management, political interests or outside interests.

 The Board recognises that diversity is key to the Board's ability to function effectively.
 It is the view of the Board that diversity of skill sets, experiences, qualifications, gender and background help to maximise and balance the decision-making process and reduce behaviour and culture risks.
-The Board currently benefits from the broad professional and educational backgrounds of its directors, which collectively include accounting, actuarial, medical, financial, governance, risk management and regulatory experience as well as experience in both domestic and international organisations.
+The Board currently benefits from the broad professional and educational backgrounds of its directors, which collectively include accounting, actuarial, medical, financial, governance, risk management, information technology and regulatory experience as well as experience in both domestic and international organisations.

-As at 31 December 2022, there were two vacancies on the Board following the Chair's resignation on 30 November and the resignation of the Interim CEO, Declan Moran, on 30 April.
+As at 31 December 2023, there were a number of vacancies on the Board.
 A recruitment process is currently underway.
-The Board believes its composition comprises an appropriate balance of executive and non-executive directors and is suitably qualified to meet its strategic objectives and any applicable regulatory requirements.
+The Board believes its composition comprises an appropriate balance of executive and non-executive directors and it is suitably qualified to meet its strategic objectives and any applicable regulatory requirements.

-The Board of Directors of Vhi Insurance, as at 31 December 2022
+The Board of Directors of Vhi Insurance, as at 31 December 2023

 Director Туре

-Joyce Brennan INED

 Peter Cross INED

 Mike Frazer INED

 Karen Furlong INED

 Mary Halton INED

 Dean Holden INED

+Martin Kelly (Appointed 11 May 2023) ED

+Aaron Keogh (Managing Director ("MD") Insurance) ED

 Greg Sparks INED

+Brian Walsh NED

 Paul Zollinger-Read INED

-Aaron Keogh (MD Insurance ) ED

-Brian Walsh (Interim Group Chief Executive Officer appointed 1 May 2022) NED